kkredit/confronting-wicked-crypto/reading/ea-technical/CryptoCrumpleZonesEnablingLimitedAccesswithoutMassSurveillance.md

         several technical tools available.
 And if a lawful hacking technique could get the whole shebang for $5k, would they pay $1k per message?
 And local LE is right where it already was, with no options.

+>Tension.
+In this work, we examine the tension between two essential components of modern societies: the human right to privacy and the rule of law to provide safety.
+With regards to encryption, we posit the following:
+>1.
+There exist a few messages whose disclosure would aid public safety and law enforcement.
+>2.
+The vast majority of messages are either irrelevant to public safety or offer insufficient value to outweigh the individual and public good from privacy.

 ```bib
 @inproceedings{wright_crypto_2018,
   address = {London},